childcaremap/NYCdaycare/README.md

 Mapping:

-Right now, cartoDB is used for the mapping.
-We are looking into their SQL API to update data autonatically.
+We use cartoDB for the mapping.
 We are using the CartoDB.js API for filtering.
+We are looking into their SQL API to update data automatically.

 [To view default map](http://childcaremap.github.io/NYCdaycare/)